-Prior to FY 1998, BVA's quality review process was structured in a manner that did not lend itself to quantifiable measurement and repeatable comparisons over time.
-During FY 1998, the Board established a more systematic and objective approach to quality assessment.
-On a daily basis, Board members and senior counsel evaluate and "score" a statistically valid sampling of completed BVA decisions that have not yet been released from the Board, as well as all decisions brought to the Board's attention through motions for reconsideration or remands from the Court of Veterans Appeals.
+During FY 1999, the Board continued to improve the systematic and objective approach to quality assessment that was initially begun in FY 1998.
+On a daily basis, Board members and senior counsel evaluate and "score" a statistically valid sampling of completed BVA decisions that have not yet been released from the Board, as well as all decisions brought to the Board's attention through motions for reconsideration or remands from the Court of Appeals for Veterans Claims.
 Sampled decisions are reviewed and assessed with respect to quality using six discrete criteria: